john-doherty/fetch-reply-with/README.md

     // add reply for this fetch
     replyWith: {
         status: 200,
-        data: 'Bulk Barcode Scanning app',
+        body: 'Bulk Barcode Scanning app',
         headers: {
             'Content-Type': 'text/html'
         }
     }
-});
+})
+.then(function(res) {
+    // handle the response within the first then (as suggested by https://github.com/kevmarchant) });

-// execute a fetch request
+// or execute the fetch later to receive the same response fetch('http://www.orcascan.com').then(function(res){
-fetch('http://www.orcascan.com').then(function(res){
     return res.text();
 })
 .then(function(text){
     // text now equals Bulk Barcode Scanning app
-})
+});
 ```

-_Any requests not intercepted will proceed as normal._
+_Requests without replies are executed as normal._

 ## Tests